ahopkins/sanic-jwt/README.md

 **FYI - Version 1.0 is just around the corner.
-Look for it around March 1, 2018** [See #58 for details](https://github.com/ahopkins/sanic-jwt/pull/58)
+Look for it around March 1, 2018**

+[See #58 for details](https://github.com/ahopkins/sanic-jwt/pull/58)

+**THE BELOW DOCUMENTATION IS OUT OF DATE WITH THE CURRENT MASTER BRANCH, WHICH NOW HAS THE V1 CODEBASE IN IT.
+VERSION 1 IS NEARLY 100% BACKWARDS COMPATIBLE, SO THE BELOW IS APPLICABLE.
+HOWEVER, IT IS RECOMMENDED THAT YOU ADOPT THE NEW `Initialize` CLASS.
+SEE THE TESTS FOR EXAMPLES.
+UPDATED DOCUMENTATION IS ON ITS WAY.**

 [![Latest PyPI version](https://img.shields.io/pypi/v/sanic-jwt.svg)](https://pypi.python.org/pypi/sanic-jwt)